visualum-engineers/visualum/README.md

 3. Install Doppler: https://docs.doppler.com/docs/enclave-installation
     * Ensure you have setup your account, and have accepted the invite to join the doppler visualum team
     * Doppler is in charge of hosting all enviroment variables.
-        * If you do not have access, you will be unable to run our Node API.
+        * If you do not have access, you will be unable to run/access our Node API.
 ## Run Frontend Server
 1. Open up command line
 2. Navigate to the frontend directory by running `cd frontend` from root